ejoseph89/social-media-activity-feed/README.md

 - Spacing between menu items, buttons are considered for mobile use.

 ##### Potential improvements
-- Animations and transitions to make the user experience more enjoyable, and changes more subtle.
+- Animations and transitions to make the user experience more enjoyable, and changes more subtle, and not snappy.
 - Proceeding with an object oriented approach for the UI (like the Post Class), where all UI related functions are together.
 - Giving more consideration to performance and accessibility.